New Apple flagship

 - 4-core GPU

-The iPhone 14 has been around for a few months now, but it's solidified it's place into the iPhone legacy.
+The iPhone 14 has been around for a while now, but it's solidified its place into the iPhone legacy.
 But you can also still pick up a new iPhone 13 at some retailers – so why should you pick the more expensive new model?
 The iPhone 14 has a lot going for it, with upgraded cameras and processors, but we're here to find out if those upgrades make it worth the bigger price tag.
-This is the iPhone 14 and the iPhone 13 head to head – what had Apple done with the year between their releases?
+This is the iPhone 13 vs 14 head to head – what has Apple done with the year between their releases?

 We all love getting the latest and greatest tech, and if you're anything like us, that makes the iPhone 14 the one already.
 Stacking the two models up against one another does make for some interesting reading however, and you might be surprised by how little you miss out on with the iPhone 13 – particularly if you like colors.
 Let's take a detailed look.